Tornadoes of 1961: May 30–31

 Nine tornadoes touched down across the Great Plains.
 On May 30, three long-tracked tornadoes, one rated F4 and two rated F3, traveled 48.1 mi along identical paths, causing major destruction in Anselmo, northern New Helena, southern Sargent, and northern Ord.
-However, Grazulis determines it as one single tornado and he rates it as F5.
+However, Grazulis determined it was a single tornado with an F5 rating.
 The next day, a brief, but strong F2 tornado damaged eastern Belleville, Kansas.
 Overall, despite causing considerable damage, there were no casualties from the tornadoes.

 June

 There were 107 tornadoes confirmed in the US in June.

 June 8–9

 Six tornadoes touched down across five states.
 On June 8, an F2 tornado caused an injury in Rahns, Pennsylvania.
 The next day, a catastrophic F3 tornado passed through Crystal, Kentucky east of Pryse, killing one and injuring 63.
 The final tornado of the period was another strong F3 tornado that caused significant damage in Brooklyn Park, Maryland.
 In the end, the tornadoes left one dead and 64 injured.